 Special Academic Opportunities

-Graduate Courses.
-Qualified undergraduates may, with the written permission of the instructor and the approval of their dean on a drop/add form, register for graduate-level courses.
+Graduate Courses—Qualified undergraduates may, with the written permission of the instructor and the approval of their dean on a drop/add form, register for graduate-level courses.
 (Graduate courses in the Simon School are normally not available to undergraduates.)

-Honors Seminars.
-Special application is required in some cases.
+Honors Seminars—Special application is required in some cases.
 Courses and restrictions are listed in the schedule of courses.

 The Hajim School of Engineering and Applied Sciences cooperates with private industry to provide several internships to selected undergraduates.
 Interns are paid for their work experience and thus do not receive academic credit.
 However, written evaluations of the work experience, both by the student and the employer, in some cases, do become part of the intern’s academic record.
 Students receive information concerning these opportunities as they become available.

-Summer School Courses.
-Day and evening courses in a variety of fields are offered in several sessions each summer at the University.
+Summer School Courses—Day and evening courses in a variety of fields are offered in several sessions each summer at the University.
 Grades earned in these courses are calculated into the cumulative grade point average, and credit toward the degree is awarded for courses in which passing grades are earned.
-Information about the College’s summer sessions is available from the Office of Summer and Part-time Studies in 120 Lattimore Hall.
+Information about the College’s summer sessions is available from the Office of Summer and Part-Time Studies in 120 Lattimore Hall.
 Students also may take advantage of special opportunities to study abroad on one of Rochester’s programs.
 Credit for summer study at other institutions may require approval from the department offering comparable work at the University of Rochester.
 Approved summer work at other institutions completed with a grade of “C” or better is recorded in terms of course credit, but the grades are not used in computing the students' cumulative average.
 Further information and approval forms are available at the College Center for Advising Services.

-Students enrolled in the College may choose to pursue two majors leading to the Bachelor of Arts degree.
+Students enrolled in the College may choose to pursue two majors leading to the bachelor of arts degree.
 In most instances students may do so by fulfilling concurrently the requirements determined by each of the two departments, which would include the upper-level writing requirements for each major, and by receiving written permission from the respective major advisors to pursue a double major in the other area.

-Students interested in pursuing a Bachelor of Music degree offered by the Eastman School of Music while also pursuing a Bachelor of Arts or Bachelor of Science degree offered by the College need to be accepted separately through each office of admissions.
+Students interested in pursuing a bachelor of music degree offered by the Eastman School of Music while also pursuing a bachelor of arts or bachelor of science degree offered by the College need to be accepted separately through each office of admissions.

 Students may choose to minor in one or more of the several dozen areas available to them.
 Students are eligible to declare a minor after they have been accepted into a major and before the end of the first semester of their senior year.
 Course overlap policies apply.